marcus67/snap-little-brother/README.md

 * Configure the snap

-      sudo snap little-brother-slave set master.host.url=MASTER_HOST_URL access.token=ACCESS_TOKEN port=PORT
+      sudo snap little-brother-slave set master.host.url=MASTER_HOST_URL access.token=ACCESS_TOKEN

-  where `MASTER_HOST_URL` points to your master installation, `ACCESS_TOKEN` is the configured credential of the master, and `PORT` is the port number allocated for the health check.
+  where `MASTER_HOST_URL` points to your master installation and `ACCESS_TOKEN` is the configured credential of the master.

+* There are more options which have a reasonable default:
+  * `port`: Port address to reach the health check of the slave.
+Defaults to 5555.
+  * `log.level`: Verbosity of the logging.
+Valid values are: `ERROR`, `WARNING`, `INFO` (default), `DEBUG`
+  * `app.secret`: A random secret that will be used to secure the web access.
+This is automatically initialized as a random UUID.
+  * `host.name`: The name that will be used as label for the slave on the master.
+This value is automatically derived from the variable `${HOSTNAME}` using the suffix `.snap`.

 * Manually connect the required plugs: